nanogiants/nestjs-swagger-api-exception-decorator/docs/gettingstarted/usage/custom.md

 import { ApiException } from '@nanogiants/nestjs-swagger-api-exception-decorator';
 ```

-Then start decorating the controller routes where the API exceptions should be shown in the API documentation.
+Then start decorating the controller routes where the API exceptions should be shown in the Swagger-UI.
 For example:

 ```typescript
 import { ApiException } from '@nanogiants/nestjs-swagger-api-exception-decorator';